 Scattered across England, a host of monumental mounds have long been interpreted as Norman castle mottes.
 Large round mounds boast a much earlier pedigree, however – as this month’s cover star, Silbury Hill, attests.
 A recent project has been investigating whether any sisters to Silbury are hiding in plain sight – with some surprising results.

-National Museum Wales holds pottery workshops in Cardiff during the year.
-That in the autumn of 2018 will be working on Roman samian stamps from Wales and on plain samian from various Welsh sites.
-An enthusiasm for Roman pottery and a willingness to learn are the main requirements, rather than any specific knowledge of pottery. […]
+National Museum of Wales holds pottery workshops in Caerleon and Cardiff during the year.
+These take the form of a half day meeting on Tuesdays across some 6 weeks.
+That in the autumn of 2019 at Caerleon will be working on Roman samian from the Legionary Fortress.
+An enthusiasm for Roman pottery and a willingness […]

 Seven finds uncovered in Wrexham and Flintshire during 2015 and 2016 have been declared Treasure by the Coroner for North-east Wales.
 The discoveries, dated from the Roman through to the post-medieval period, include a coin hoard as well as fine medieval jewellery.

 The Mesolithic–Neolithic transition in Britain is a widely debated topic, particularly with regard to the role migration played in spreading Neolithic farming practices from the Continent to Britain.
 Now researchers from Durham University are using isotope analysis to examine the childhood origins of early Neolithic Britons, in an initiative aiming to address this question.

 It is a problem not often considered: the difficulty of feeding armies while they are hundreds of miles from home or any of their allies.
 Previously, it was taken for granted that supplies were procured from local sources.
 But a new study by Dr Peter Guest and Dr Richard Madgwick of Cardiff University, with colleagues […]